kedacore/keda-docs/content/docs/2.1/scalers/rabbitmq-queue.md

     protocol: amqp # Specifies protocol to use, either amqp or http.
 Default value is amqp.
     queueLength: '20' # Optional.
 Queue length target for HPA.
 Default: 20 messages
     queueName: testqueue
+    vhostName: / # Optional.
+If not specified, use the vhost in the `host` connection string.
     # Alternatively, you can use existing environment variables to read configuration from:
     # See details in "Parameter list" section
     hostFromEnv: RABBITMQ_HOST # Optional.
 You can use this instead of `host` parameter